We would be grateful to join our E-mail list - Do not worry, we will not send you too much.

 Common symptoms include:

 Mandible, or jawbone, fractures are the second most common fracture in facial trauma (the most common being broken noses).
-Often times the jaw is fractured in not just one but two places.
+Often the jaw is fractured in not just one but two places.

 Common symptoms include: